Department of Chemistry

 Junior Independent Work

 The First-term program consists of two components: The Junior Colloquium and Reading Groups.

-Reading group advisers are selected by the Junior Colloquia chairperson to give the student a broad sampling of faculty interests.
 The student's final term grade is calculated by the departmental representative using the grades on the three papers plus the individual's record of attendance at the evening colloquia.

 Each student will select a faculty adviser for spring independent work by the start of the spring semester.
 The student will meet regularly with the faculty adviser during the semester.
 At the end of the term, the student will submit a research proposal for the senior thesis.
 The student will summarize any preliminary experimental results.
 A student's final term grade is determined by the departmental representative in conjunction with the faculty adviser's evaluation.